Skip to main content

 To execute the pipeline, use the same command as before, but change the feed to compute:

 Now you should see multiple files in the folder data/int-airports.
-Why is it split accross multiple files?
+Why is it split across multiple files?
 This is due to the fact that the query runs with Apache Spark under the hood which computes the query in parallel for different portions of the data.
 We might work on a small data set for now, but keep in mind that this would scale up horizontally for large amounts of data.

 More on Feeds

-SDL gives you precise control on which actions you want to execute.
+SDLB gives you precise control on which actions you want to execute.
 For instance if you only want to execute the action that we just wrote, you can type

 Of course, at this stage, the feed compute only contains this one action, so the result will be the same.

-SDL also allows you to use combinations of expressions to select the actions you want to execute.
+SDLB also allows you to use combinations of expressions to select the actions you want to execute.
 You can run

 to see all options that are available.
 For your convenience, here is the current output of the help command: